 Prior to the research, doctors had a hard time pinpointing the source of blood infections.
 Without knowing the source, the infection could return after a patient was treated with antibiotics.

 According to researchers, the finding could lead to faster and more accurate diagnoses of bloodstream infections.

 WHAT TO DO IF YOU HAVE HOSPITAL-ACQUIRED SEPSIS

 Healthcare professionals who are vigilant and follow proper protocol can reduce the risk of sepsis in a hospital.
 But unfortunately, doctors, nurses and other healthcare workers sometimes fail to follow proper procedures.
 As Dr. Rothfield’s case illustrates, a potentially deadly infection can manifest itself quickly and have devastating consequences.

 If you or a loved one acquired sepsis in a hospital, you will need a knowledgeable legal advocate at your side.
 The doctor, the hospital and their insurance companies may push back against any claims of malpractice.
-But at The Deratany Firm, we know the truth.
+But at Deratany & Kosner, we know the truth.
 Trust us to handle your claim while you focus on getting better.
 Contact Us today to learn how we can help.